thoughtrealm/bumblebee/THREAT_MODEL.md

 # A Threat Model Of The Bumblebee Project

 ## **I. Document Purpose**
-Like all security-related projects, the _Bumblebee_ project consists of a number of trade-offs, attempting to balance security objectives with practical software realities.
-It is not perfect and you may find that it is more appropriate for some use-cases and usage scenarios than others.
+Like all security-related solutions, the _Bumblebee_ project consists of a number of trade-offs, attempting to balance security objectives with practical software realities.
+In light of these trade-offs, you may find that _Bumblebee_ is more appropriate for some use-cases and usage scenarios than others.

 The purpose of this document is to provide you with an overview of the security concerns relating to the _Bumblebee_ project.
 This will include its components and technologies, strengths, recommended usage,